1. Home

 The Best Pharmacy Interview Questions: Yours

-As the interview comes to an end, the most important pharmacy interview questions are often the ones that you ask.
+As the interview ends, the most important pharmacy interview questions are often the ones you ask.
 This is your opportunity to demonstrate your passion for the position, your knowledge of the organization, and your chance to separate yourself as a candidate from the competition.
 Don’t waste it.

 The Virtual Pharmacist Interview

-The COVID19 pandemic over the past several years has resulted in a sharp increase in virtual interviews.
-While more employers are converting back to in-person interviews, surges are likely to persist and some employers can and still utilize virtual interviews, especially with first-round interviews.
+The COVID-19 pandemic over the past several years has resulted in a sharp increase in virtual interviews.
+While more employers are converting back to in-person interviews, surges are likely to persist, and some employers can and still utilize virtual interviews, especially first-round interviews.
 These interviews require a few additional preparation steps.

 Below are some tricks to help you prepare for the virtual pharmacist interview: